DaveWhiteh/crank-it-up/README.md

 The site will be targeted towards individuals who want a no nonsense, quick and easy way to purchase used quality bikes.

+For testing purposes please make sure when entering payment details at the checkout page that you enter the Card Number: 4242 4242 4242 4242 as this is the Stripe testing card number.

 ***Click **[here](https://django-crank-it-up-a382c0df504c.herokuapp.com/)** to view the live website.***

 ---